-- Construction and Property Management
+- Pathway 1: Construction and Property Management

-- Healthcare (Direct Care and Healthcare Administration)
+- Pathway 3: Healthcare Direct Care and Administration

-- Hospitality and Tourism
+- Pathway 4: Hospitality and Tourism

-- Information Technology and Office Administration
+- Pathway 5: Information Technology and Office Administration

-Who is eligible?
+Who is Eligible?

 Adult (age 18+) residents of the District of Columbia are eligible to participate in WDLL training.